It is possible to create new raster surfaces by selecting New Raster...

 data, for water bodies and for excluding raster edges from processing.
 To replace numeric values with a

-null, or a null value with a numeric equivalent, enter an n
+null, or a null value with a numeric equivalent, enter an n in the relevant field (see figure

 above).